sofiadscribner/insights-unlocked-blog/_posts/2025-02-03-tableau-tutorial.md

 So far, these KPIs are specific, relevant, and achieveable, so we're on the right track.
 The last visualization we'll add for this simple example is a way to determine sales by location within the United States and Canada.

 Create a new sheet, and double-click Sales.
 Go to the drop down under Region and double click State/Province.
-You'll be presented with this bar chart which is not very enlightening:
+You'll be presented with this bar chart which is not very enlightening, but this is where one of my favorite features of Tableau comes in!
+Click the Show Me button in the top-right corner.

 ![Figure 12](https://sofiadscribner.github.io/insights-unlocked-blog/assets/img/tab-12.png)

-This is where one of my favorite features of Tableau comes in!
-Clicking the Show Me button in the top-right corner opens up a menu of potential visualizations for the variables we've selected.
+ This opens up a menu of potential visualizations for the variables we've selected.
 Click the second map, which shows different shades of red.
 Tableau generates this map with darker shading in regions with higher sales:

 ![Figure 13](https://sofiadscribner.github.io/insights-unlocked-blog/assets/img/tab-13.png)

 This is exactly what we're looking for!
 Change the color to match the other visualizations, and rename the graph to something descriptive.
-Don't forget to only display data from 2024.
+Don't forget to display only data from 2024.

 ![Figure 14](https://sofiadscribner.github.io/insights-unlocked-blog/assets/img/tab-14.png)